Clock Domain Crossing¶

 get_ff_syncplatform method to override the implementation ofFFSynchronizer, e.g. to instantiate library cells directly.

-Stretch a pulse to the given number of cycles.
+Stretch a single-cycle input pulse out to a given number of clock cycles.

 - Parameters:

-i (Signal) – The input pulse to stretch.
+i (Signal) – The input signal to synchronize

 - class torii.lib.cdc.ResetSynchronizer(arst: Signal, *, domain: str = 'sync', stages: int = 2, max_input_delay: float | None = None) None¶